fujidaiti/live-app-icon/cli/README.md

 - [ ] Validate the arguments
 - [ ] Refactor the code
-- [ ] Add option to notify the command's output
+- [ ] Add an option to notify the command's output
 - [ ] Improve the report messages
 - [ ] Add tests